dpcairns/react-famous-cats/labs/LAB-11-12/MOB-LAB-12.md

 As a user, I want to...

-1. search movies so that I can find my favorites
+1. search movies so that I can mark my favorites
 1. click on a movie to make it a favorite
 1. see a list of my favorite movies
 1. see whether a movie in any list is, or is not, currently a favorite